 Communicable Disease Investigation

-Once a reportable communicable disease diagnosis is verified, a public health nurse begins an investigation to:
+Once a reportable communicable disease diagnosis is verified, a public health disease investigator begins their work to:

 - Confirm each diagnosis and original source of the disease.